Venus: The Mother of Rome and Goddess of Love and Fertility

 So how was he defeated?
 Well, he was castrated.
 Indeed, making Venus was a result of the sea foam that arose after Saturn castrated his father Uranus and his blood fell to the sea.

-Still there are more deities believed to be born from this very castration.
+There are more deities believed to be born from this very castration.
 For example, the Furies also enjoyed such a privilege.
-Besides that it’s a great way to come into life, being born from the castration would also mean that Venus is much older than many of the other gods in the Roman pantheon, including Jupiter, the king of the pantheon and god of the skies.
+This also means that Venus is much older than many of the other gods in the Roman pantheon, including Jupiter, the king of the pantheon and god of the skies.

 Lovers of Venus

 As the goddess of love, it’s not hard to imagine that Venus had little trouble finding lovers herself.
-Many Roman gods actually have multiple lovers and affairs, and so did lucky Venus.
+Many Roman gods had multiple lovers and affairs, and so did lucky Venus.
 Her lovers can be divided into two categories: the divine lovers and the mortal lovers.

 Divine Lovers: Vulcan and Mars